 Air drying, dehydrator drying, microwave drying, and oven drying are relatively easy.
 The key to herb drying, no matter the method you choose, is to dry the herb completely leaving no moisture behind to host mold in storage.

-Clip stems with leaves for drying then rinse them under gentle running water to remove dust and insects.
-Press the herbs dry between two paper towels.
+Clip stems with leaves for drying then rinse them under gently running water to remove dust and insects.
+Press the herbs to dry between two paper towels.
 Remove any dead or discolored stems or leaves before drying.

-Air Dry Herbs (this method works well for herbs with long stems):
+This method works well for herbs with long stems.

 - Tie the herbs in small bunches by the end of the stems—use kitchen twine or string.